 Alright!
-We've done so many things with Jenkins by using admin credential which it means we can do everything without any restrictions.
+We have done so many things with Jenkins by using admin credential which it means we can do everything without any restrictions.
 But what if let's say we want to create open-source project that should be viewable by everyone.
 We can create user as authentication and manage roles as authorization.
 Well, this step can be done at begin actually but it's OK to discuss about it now.

 By default or I can say from the begin, the first user we created right after Jenkins installation has admin credential.
 What we have to do now is create new user with restricted access and guest user for anonymous user.